google/ExoPlayer/faqs.md

 #### What formats does ExoPlayer support? ####

 See the [Supported formats][] page.

+#### Why are some media files not seekable? ####

+ExoPlayer does not support seeking in media where the only method for performing accurate seek operations is for the player to scan and index the entire file.
+ExoPlayer considers such files as unseekable.
+Most modern media container formats include metadata for seeking (e.g., a sample index), have a well defined seek algorithm (e.g., interpolated bisection search for Ogg), or indicate that their content is constant bitrate.
+Efficient seek operations are possible and supported by ExoPlayer in these cases.

+If you require seeking but have unseekable media, we suggest converting your content to use a more appropriate container format.
+In the specific case of unseekable MP3 files, you can enable seeking under the assumption that the files have a constant bitrate using [FLAG_ENABLE_CONSTANT_BITRATE_SEEKING][].

+#### How do I keep audio playing when my app is backgrounded? ####

+There are a few steps that you need to take to ensure continued playback of audio when your app is in the background:

+1. You need to have a running [foreground service][].
+This prevents the system from killing your process to free up resources.
+1. You need to hold a [WifiLock][] and a [WakeLock][].
+These ensure that the system keeps the WiFi radio and CPU awake.

+It's important that you stop the service and release the locks as soon as audio is no longer being played.

 #### How do I get smooth animation/scrolling of video? ####